composer/windows-setup/README.md

 <a name="About"></a>
 ## About

-Composer-Setup downloads and installs [Composer][composer] so you can use it easily from the command line.
+Composer-Setup downloads and installs Composer so you can use it easily from the command line.

 * it looks for PHP on your computer
 * it adds PHP to the path